ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/elasticsearch/Kinesis-Elasticsearch-Sink-Setup.md

 ### Getting started

-First off, install and set up Elasticsearch.
+First off, install and set up Elasticsearch version 1.4.0.
 For more information check out the [definitive guide][definitive-guide].

 ### Raising the file limit